Search within:

 Employment Data

-There were 77 graduates from 2014-2021, of which 71 replied to a recent survey.
-The responses showed that several are enrolled in a graduate program or have obtained or are currently pursuing a graduate degree.
-Job titles held by our recent graduates include: Criminalist, Controlled Substance Analyst, Quality Assurance Chemist, Forensic Toxicologist, Research Technician, Ammunition Specialist, Associate Chemist, and Forensic Chemist Laboratory Scientist I.
+There were 38 graduates from 2021 through 2024, of which 34 have kept in contact with the Program Director.
+Four are enrolled in a PhD Program in Chemistry, one is enrolled in Medical School, and two obtained their M.S.
+Forensic Science Degrees.
+Several others are currently enrolled in M.S. programs in Chemistry and Forensic Science.
+Job titles held by our recent graduates include: Criminalist, Controlled Substance Analyst, Quality Assurance Chemist, Forensic Toxicologist, Research Technician, Firearms Examiner, Associate Chemist, and Forensic Chemist Laboratory Scientist.

-Of the 71 who replied to the survey, 40 are employed in chemistry-related and non-chemistry-related employment sectors such as laboratory chemists, quality control/quality assurance labs, pharmaceutical analysts, paint and polymer chemists; 15 are employed in a crime laboratory; 12 are currently enrolled in or have completed a graduate program, and 4 are employed in other positions such as a Compliance Account Manager at a law firm, and Veterinary Technician at an Emergency Veterinary Clinic.
+Of these 34 alumni, 18 are employed in chemistry-related employment sectors such as laboratory chemists, quality control/quality assurance labs, pharmaceutical analysts, paint and polymer chemists; 8 are employed in a crime laboratory; 7 are currently enrolled in or have completed a graduate program, and 3 are employed in other positions such as Substitute Teacher, U.S. Army, and outside of the United States.

 Links